-Any Employee who wants remote access to email or the Company's network should use the remote access capabilities provided by the Company's Information Technology organization.
+Any Employee who wants remote access to email or the Company's network should use the remote access capabilities provided by Centrus' Information Technology organization.

-Company equipment and networks are the property of the Company.
+Company equipment and networks are the property of Centrus.
 There is no expectation of privacy when using Company-issued equipment or networks.
-The Company reserves the right to monitor activity involving such equipment and networks, and third parties, including governmental authorities, also may monitor such activity where authorized pursuant to applicable law.
+Centrus reserves the right to monitor activity involving such equipment and networks, and third parties, including governmental authorities, also may monitor such activity where authorized pursuant to applicable law.